Skip to main content

 Arbor and Correspondence

-Here at Burnley High School, we believe it is vitally important that we stay connected with Parents/Carers and that those lines of communication are open and honest, with responses provided as soon as possible.
-We will use Arbor to send home all written communication.
+We use Arbor to send home all written communication.
+It is vital that we stay connected with Parents/Carers and that those lines of communication are open and honest, with responses provided as soon as possible.

 Guidance for Parents and Carers

-• We recommend that parents and carers check their child’s phone and tablet every night.
+We recommend that parents and carers check their child’s phone and tablet every night.
 Ensure you know your child’s passcodes and passwords.
+Encourage device use while supervised, talk about online safety, and set parental controls.
+If concerned, contact safeguarding@burnleyhigh.com or Lancashire Police.

 “I love BHS because it really does feel like a family.
 All staff and students know each other, are extremely supportive of one another and show amazing levels of respect throughout the school.
 There really isn’t another school like it!”